 This is why I always say that distribution is the key to a successful marketing campaign because you will struggle to record any success without a proper distribution channel.

-You may have some of the best of visual storytelling contents at your disposal, if people don’t get to see them, they are as useless and ineffective as having nothing at all.
+You may have some of the best visual storytelling contents at your disposal, if people don’t get to see them, they are as useless and ineffective as having nothing at all.

-So whether you are using Facebook, a blog, Twitter, direct mail or even a billboard, use the strengths of your channel to tell your story appropriately.
+So whether you are using Facebook, a blog, Twitter, direct mail, or even a billboard, use the strengths of your channel to tell your story appropriately.

 #5].
 Make your stories credible – use facts and use figures

 Don’t get me wrong, you have to wow your audience but make sure you balance it with facts and figures.
-This is the only way you can give your stories some credibilities.
+This is the only way you can give your stories some credibility.
 Use data and story together, and your audience will be moved both emotionally and intellectually.